jim3/REST-API-IMS-using-SQLAchemy-/README.md

 ### Description

 A RESTful API for an inventory management application for parts (fasteners).
 Flask handles the routing and server-side logic.
-SQLAchemly ORM is used to interact with a SQLite3 database.
+SQLAchemy ORM is used to interact with a SQLite3 database.
 The focus of the project is to learn more about the Python/Flask ecosystem as I've gained more interest in Python as a language.
 I am using a previously developed RESTful API as a starting point.
 The plan is to develop this project while also developing the same application using Node.js, Express and the Sequelize ORM.
 At least, that is the plan! :D

 ### Features

 -   Create, Read, Update and Delete parts (CRUD)

-### Requirements
+### Tech Stack

--   Python 3
+-   Python
--   Flask `pip install Flask`
+-   Flask
--   SQlAlchemy `pip install Flask-SQLAlchemy`
+-   SQLAlchemy ORM
+-   SQLite3

+---

 ### Installation